Track mileage automatically

 If you are self-employed, you must keep the "base year" logbook for six years from the end of the most recent tax year that was used as a base year if you adopt the simplified logbook technique.
 If your base year was recorded in 2018 and you utilized it to establish commercial usage in 2020, you must preserve the base year logbook record until at least 2026.

-As an employee, you may be requested to verify your expenses in the future (which may include mileage for a range of different reasons).
+As an employee, you may be requested to verify your expenses sometime in the future (which may include mileage for various reasons).
 It's a good idea to keep duplicates of documentation you’ve previously submitted to your employer because this can happen via no mistake of your own.

 Using the mileage log template in Excel or PDF

-One of the easiest ways to log your mileage is to use an Excel or a PDF template.
-You can either print it or fill it out on your computer but it may not be so convenient to do on your mobile device.
-Editing a PDF is not possible from just any application so you need to keep this in mind.
+One of the easiest ways to log your mileage is to use the Excel or Sheets template.
+You can fill them out on your computer, but they may not be so convenient on your mobile device.

-Pros: Using a mileage log template gives you full control, allows you to add things manually and be as detailed as you want.
-It is a useful method if you just want to get a general idea of how much you are driving around.
+Pros: Using a mileage log template gives you full control.
+It allows you to add information manually and choose what to include.
+It is a helpful method for getting a general idea of how much you drive.

-Cons: You may be prone to making mistakes since it is hard to always remember every detail of a day’s worth of driving.
-You need to be extra careful since you will want to report your mileage as accurately as possible to the tax authorities or your employer.
+Cons: You may be prone to make mistakes since it is hard to remember every detail of a day’s worth of driving.
+You need to be extra careful since you will want to report your mileage as accurately as possible to the CRA or your employer.
 Keeping a PDF or Excel logbook involves manual work and may be time-consuming.

 Using an automatic mileage tracker

-By using the mileage tracking app you get a detailed record of all your trips, which you can export as a PDF or Excel file and pass over to your boss or accountant.
-The report includes all of the information necessary for the CRA and is ready to be utilized as proof for reimbursement claims or tax deductions.
-The best part is that you don’t have to do any of the calculations since the app does all the mileage calculations for you.
+By using a mileage tracking app, you get a detailed record of all your trips, which you can export as a PDF or Excel file and pass over to your manager or accountant.
+The report includes all the information necessary for the CRA and is ready to be utilized as proof for reimbursement claims or tax deductions.
+The best part is that you don’t have to do any calculations since the app does all your mileage calculations automatically.

-Driversnote is able to track your trips automatically which is perfect for those of you who may sometimes forget to log your trips.
-With the app, you will always have your mileage reports with you as they are safely stored online.
-If you decide to use this template, make sure to always create a backup logbook in case you lose your main one.
+Driversnote can track your trips automatically, which is perfect for those who sometimes forget to log their trips.
+With the app, you will always have your mileage reports as they are safely stored online.
+If you decide to use this template, always create a backup logbook if you lose your main one.

 Latest posts